Live Texxas Jam '78

-Live Texxas Jam '78 is a live VHS video by the American hard rock band Aerosmith.
+Live Texxas Jam '78 is a live VHS and LaserDisc video by the American hard rock band Aerosmith.
 It was filmed on the 4th of July weekend at the Cotton Bowl in Dallas where Aerosmith headlined the Texxas World Music Festival.
 It was released on April 25, 1989.
 Although not included on the video, the live versions for "Big Ten Inch Record" and "Lord of the Thighs" would later be included on the limited Japanese edition of Just Push Play and on the Pandora's Box box set.

 As of October 2018, this is yet to be released on either DVD or Blu-Ray formats.